 Holy Hot Tamales!
-In 2019, Americans spent an estimated $2.6 billion dollars on Halloween candy — and that doesn’t even count the costly cavity aftermath!
-Even if Halloween celebrations look a bit different this year due to the ongoing pandemic, the National Retail Federation forecasts that sales of sweet treats will still soar nearly as high.
+In 2022, Americans are expected to spend an estimated $3.1 billion dollars on Halloween candy — and that doesn’t even count the costly cavity aftermath!
 But take note, Smarties (and Nerds): When the American tradition of trick-or-treating first started in the 1930s and ʼ40s, families handed out coins, pieces of fruit, and popcorn balls to little ghosts and goblins.

 Then in the 1950s, after the sugar rationing of World War II ended, candy companies had a PayDay hey-day with Halloween marketing, and Snickers and Skittles eventually became as common as stars in the Milky Way.
 (Feel free to groan like a zombie at the puns 😱.)